The Roman Empire

 Many thanks,

-The pupils will receive every week:
+Through Mirodo, the pupils will receive every week:

-Reading book are changed on Fridays.
+Reading books are changed every week.

 We look forward to seeing what they produce.